Probabilistic neural operators for functional uncertainty quantification: Discussion

-C. Bülte acknowledges support by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.
+C. Bülte and G. Kutyniok acknowledge support by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.

-P. Scholl acknowledges support by the project "Genius Robot" (01IS24083), funded by the Federal Ministry of Education and Research (BMBF), as well as the ONE Munich Strategy Forum (LMU Munich, TU Munich, and the Bavarian Ministery for Science and Art).
+P. Scholl and G. Kutyniok acknowledges support by the project "Genius Robot" (01IS24083), funded by the Federal Ministry of Education and Research (BMBF), as well as the ONE Munich Strategy Forum (LMU Munich, TU Munich, and the Bavarian Ministery for Science and Art).

-G. Kutyniok acknowledges partial support by the Konrad Zuse School of Excellence in Reliable AI (DAAD), the Munich Center for Machine Learning (BMBF), as well as the German Research Foundation under Grants DFG-SPP-2298, KU 1446/31-1 and KU 1446/32-1.
+G. Kutyniok acknowledges partial support by the Munich Center for Machine Learning (BMBF), as well as the German Research Foundation under Grants DFG-SPP-2298, KU 1446/31-1 and KU 1446/32-1.
 Furthermore, G. Kutyniok is supported by the GAIn project, which is funded by the Bavarian Ministry of Science and the Arts (StMWK Bayern) and the Saxon Ministry for Science, Culture and Tourism (SMWK Sachsen).
 G. Kutyniok also acknowledges support from LMUexcellent, funded by the Federal Ministry of Education and Research (BMBF) and the Free State of Bavaria under the Excellence Strategy of the Federal Government and the Länder as well as by the Hightech Agenda Bavaria.